Skiing Crested Butte Extremes from the High Lift

 Headwall

 Skiing Crested Butte extremes from the High Lift requires a run down the Headwall, a CB classic.
 The Headwall looms above Paradise Bowl, enticing skiers to explore its steep, rocky slopes.
-This is the most commonly skied area off High Lift because it doesn’t require a hike out.
+This is the most commonly skied run off High Lift because it doesn’t require a hike out.
 It is dizzyingly steep and requires precise skiing to navigate through obstacles.
 From the top, rocky chutes give way to a wide mogul field.

 Navigating the Headwall